-The Royal Opera House wants to open up the world of opera and ballet to many more people.
-Thanks to exceptional generosity and commitment of the Arts Council England, individual philanthropists, Patrons, Friends, trusts and foundations and companies we can create thrilling performances that transport you and audiences across the globe to new worlds.
+The Royal Opera House wants to open up the world of ballet and opera to many more people.
+Thanks to the exceptional generosity and commitment of Arts Council England, individual philanthropists, Patrons, Friends, trusts and foundations, legacies and companies we can create thrilling performances that transport you and audiences across the globe to new worlds.

 The Royal Opera House also thanks the many donors not listed who support its work.